 Aiukli, artists: Erin Cooper, Amanda Bradway, Lauren Miller

 3704 N Western Ave. (on the side of Mural K & N Interior Consignment)

 3325 N Classen Blvd. (on the side of Cafe Kacao)

 We’ll be back in Oklahoma City later this year, so I’ll continue to add to this post as we track more murals down.
 Drop any tips in the comments of ones you want us to check out on our next visit!

-Our trip to Oklahoma is part of a long-term partnership with Visit OKC surrounding the new convention center.
+Our trip to Oklahoma is part of a long-term content partnership with Visit OKC.
 All opinions are our own.